Definition – External economies of scale occur when a whole industry grows larger and firms benefit from lower long-run average costs.

 Implications of external economies of scale

 - External economies of scale are generally beyond the scope of individual firms.
-It depends whether other firms grow and and the industry concentrates in the same geographical area.
+It depends on whether other firms grow and the industry concentrates in the same geographical area.

 - Internal economies of scale refer to how a firm gains lower average cost – from the increase in the size of that particular firm.